 First Bank of the United States

-Up the street is the First Bank of the United States.
+Just south of Chestnut on the west side of 3rd St. is the First Bank of the United States.
 This oldest bank in the United States was erected between 1795 and 1797 and was once described as a "stately...building still standing in lonely grandeur."
 Since those words were written, the National Park Service has developed the area and the building's splendid setting we see today is the result.

 The building was occupied by the First Bank of the United States (founded 1791) until 1811 when its charter lapsed.